konstantin94reicher/rock-paper-scissors/README.md

 this is all about writing my first program with javascript.
 assignment: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

-the goal is to create a rock-paper-scissors game the code is based on two functions:
+the goal is to create a rock-paper-scissors game<br>
+the code is based on two functions:<br>
-    getComputerChoice(): randomly generate a choice made by the computer getHumanChoice(): get human choice by a prompt in addition, there are two functions to actually play the game: playRound(): simulation of each round, including the rules of the game playGame(): the acutal game, with a predefined count of played rounds
+    getComputerChoice(): randomly generate a choice made by the computer<br>
+    getHumanChoice(): get human choice by a prompt<br>
+in addition, there are two functions to actually play the game:
+    playRound(): simulation of each round, including the rules of the game playGame(): the acutal game, with a predefined count of played rounds